PorterTruax/projectOneGame/README.md

 - A user should advance to the enxt round if they beat the threshold

-- Two users should be able to play the game -- each user takes a turn, user who doesn't beat the threshold loses

 - User should be able to reset the game without refreshing the screen